CapstoneThrone/MotorControl/README.md

 # MotorControl
 Aruino Code for Motor Controller

+#Added 2/15/20 mcVoltageFeedback
+* topic is called mcVoltageFeedback

 #Added 11/16/19 BNO x Data
-Topic is called mcBNO listen on mcBNO, broadcasts on 10ms delay
+* topic is called mcBNO listen on mcBNO

 ## Motor Control is done over two topics:

 ### mcSpeed takes a std_msgs/Int32 and holds a value of 0 to 255

 ### mcDirection takes a std_msgs/Int32 and holds a the following values:
   1 -> Move Left
   2 -> Move Right